munichpavel/ai-act-sound-data-science/README.md

 pip install -r requirements.txt -r requirements-dev.txt
 ```

-If using the python standard library's [venv](https://docs.python.org/3/library/venv.html), these steps would look something like
+If using the python standard library's [venv](https://docs.python.org/3/library/venv.html), these steps, run one by one, would look something like

 ```shell
 ➜  workshop-clones git:(main) ✗ git clone https://github.com/munichpavel/ai-act-sound-data-science.git